yerboygiles/RoboSub2020-21/README.md

 ***Last Officially Updated On: June 2nd, 2021***.

-   This is all subject to constant change, probably not full systemic changes.
+   This is all subject to constant change.
 There will be random commits from dispersed work from me and other members at varying rates.